-- A-100 Basic Aviation Safety (required in classroom for initial training) - A-110 Aviation Transportation of Hazardous Materials (if involved in transport of Hazardous materials) - A-116 General Awareness Security Training (one time) - A-200 Mishap Review
+- A-100\ Basic Aviation Safety (required in classroom for initial training) - A-110 Aviation Transportation of Hazardous Materials - A-200\ Mishap Review

-Required every three years
+\Required every three years

-An employee may be authorized to complete the initial Aircrew Member training on-line, on a case-bycase basis and at the discretion of the SAM.
+An employee may be authorized to complete the initial Aircrew Member training on-line, on a case-by-case basis and at the discretion of the SAM.
 A written request must come from the employee's supervisor to the SAM explaining why it is not feasible to attend and complete a classroom A-100 Basic Aviation Safety course prior to the day of the mission.